CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 CAJAL supports neuronal tracing data in the SWC spec as specified `here
 <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_.

-The function :func:`cajal.sample_swc.compute_and_save_intracell_all_csv`
+The function :func:`cajal.sample_swc.compute_and_save_intracell_all_euclidean`
 operates on
 directories of \*.swc files and populates a \*.csv file with intracell distance matrices, one for each cell in the source directory.

 .. code-block:: python

-		failed_cells = sample_swc.compute_and_save_intracell_all(
+		failed_cells = sample_swc.compute_and_save_intracell_all_euclidean(
                     infolder = "/home/jovyan/CAJAL/CAJAL/data/swc_files",
 		    out_csv= "/home/jovyan/CAJAL/CAJAL/data/swc_icdm.csv",
-		    metric = "geodesic",
 		    n_sample = 50,
+		    preprocess=swc.preprocessor_eu(
+		        structure_ids=[1,3,4],
+			soma_component_only=True),
-		    num_cores = 8,
+		    num_cores = 8
-		    types_keep = None,
-		    keep_disconnect =False
 		    )

-Here, `infolder` is a directory full of \*.swc files and `out_csv` is a (not already-existing) \*.csv file where the intracell distance matrices will be written.
-The argument `metric` can be either "euclidean" or "geodesic". `types_keep` is an optional argument, one can supply a list of integers corresponding to node types to sample from as in the SWC spec.
-(If `types_keep` is `None`, all types will be sampled from.)
-Thus, if `types_keep = [0,1,2,3,4]`, only the standard parts identified in the SWC spec will be sampled (undefined, soma, axon, basal dendrite, apical dendrite), and custom parts will be ignored.
-The soma will always be included as a type to sample from, regardless of whether the user includes it in this list.

-`n_sample` is the number of points from each cell that will be sampled.
+Here, `infolder` is a directory full of \*.swc files and `out_csv` is a (not already-existing) \*.csv file where the intracell distance matrices will be written. `n_sample` is the number of points from each cell that will be sampled.
 We recommend between 50-100.
 Past 100 points, the increase in resolution is not associated with a significant increase in statistical predictive power.
 `num_cores` is the number of processes that will be launched in parallel, we recommend setting this to the number of cores on your machine.

-The flag `keep_disconnect` is only relevant when the user selects the Euclidean distance matrix.
-In this case, if `keep_disconnect` is False, only branches of the neuron connected to the soma will be sampled.
-Otherwise if `keep_disconnected` is True, the function will sample from all branches, including free-floating ones.
+The optional argument `preprocess` is more complicated.
+It can be used to

+- filter out some neurons from being sampled, for reasons of data quality, and / or
+- transform the remaining data before sampling from it.

+The argument is very flexible.
+For convenience, two specific use cases are built-in.
+The line `structure_ids = [1,3,4]` indicates that samples will only be drawn from the node types corresponding to 1, 3 and 4 in the SWC spec, i.e., the soma and basical/apical dendrites.
+(This is useful when the user has a mix of full neuron reconstructions and dendrite-only neuron reconstructions and wants to discard the axons from the full neuron reconstruction in order to compare "apples to apples.")
+The argument `soma_component_only=True` indicates that the function will only sample from the unique component of the neuron containing the soma, and write to an error log any neurons which do not contain a unique error log.
+This illustrates the basic function of the preprocessing function, in this case:

+- filter out all neurons which don't have a unique soma node, and
+- transform the remaining neurons by discarding all components except the one containing the unique soma node.

+To keep all node types, set `structure_ids = "keep_all_types"`.
+To keep all connected components, set `soma_component_only=False`.

-The function returns a list `failed_cells` of names of cells for which sampling was unsuccessful.
+The function returns a list `failed_cells` of names of cells for which sampling was unsuccessful (i.e., the preprocessing function returned an error) together with the error itself.
 If the sampling is successful, the results are silently written to a file.